Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: RHHI Potential in NR

 In addition, robotic platforms enrich \textit{rehabilitation data} by capturing simultaneous kinematic and dynamic information from both the patient and the therapist \cite{riener2006human}.
 Kinematic data provide movement trajectories, joint angles, and velocities, revealing patterns and achievable ranges of motion.
 Dynamic data, such as interaction forces, account for the level of assistance or resistance provided and patients' kinetic responses, giving deeper insight into the quality of the interaction.

 RHHI holds great potential beyond clinical settings.
 In recent years, the availability of commercially-available assistive devices intended for domestic use has been increasing \cite{sunny2023assistive}.
 Applying RHHI to these devices could enable continued support for exercises outside of the clinic.
-For individuals requiring continuous care, RHHI enables \textit{remote assistance} and rehabilitation, allowing caregivers and therapists to monitor activities, provide real-time support, and potentially ensure a more effective continuum of care.
+For individuals requiring continuous care, RHHI enables \textit{remote assistance} and rehabilitation, allowing caregivers and therapists to monitor activities, provide real-time support, and potentially ensure a more effective continuum of care, even in situations where physical proximity is limited, such as for patients with autism \cite{santos2021design, fachantidis2020tauhe, jouaiti2019robot}.